Celtics forward Gordon Hayward booed in return to Utah | FOX Sports Asia

 Hayward broke his ankle in Boston’s first game last season and missed the rest of the year.
 He was out with the injury when the Celtics visited Utah in 2017-18.

-Hayward played for current Celtics coach Brad Steven when the two were at Butler from 2008-10.
+Hayward played for current Celtics coach Brad Stevens when the two were at Butler from 2008-10.